huggingface/hub-docs/docs/hub/security-tokens.md

 Access tokens allow applications and notebooks to perform specific actions specified by the scope of the roles shown in the following:

-- `fine-grained`: tokens with this role can be used to provide fine-grained access to specific resources, such as a specific model, or models in a specific organization.
-This type of tokens is useful in production environments, as you can use your own token without sharing access to all your resources.
+- `fine-grained`: tokens with this role can be used to provide fine-grained access to specific resources, such as a specific model or models in a specific organization.
+This type of token is useful in production environments, as you can use your own token without sharing access to all your resources.

 - `read`: tokens with this role can only be used to provide read access to repositories you could read.
 That includes public and private repositories that you, or an organization you're a member of, own.
 Use this role if you only need to read content from the Hugging Face Hub (e.g. when downloading private models or doing inference).